Ah personalization, the holy grail of growth teams everywhere. Too bad it’s so difficult to do well.

 - Expand the Structure section of Advanced Settings

 - Click the Finish button.

 - Click the Test deployment button and confirm the results meet your expectations.
 Faraday will finish building your pipeline in the background.
 When it's done, you'll get an email—return to the pipeline and click the Enable pipeline button to activate it.

-With your pipeline deployed, it's time to plug your persona assignments into Poplar.
-Follow the steps below to create an audience in Poplar.
+With your pipeline deployed, it's time to plug your personas into Salesforce.
+Follow the steps below to see each Salesforce contact enriched with their unique persona.